ToshioCP/Gtk4-tutorial/gfm/sec9.md

 What `Rakefile` describes is almost same as `Makefile` in the previous subsection.

-- 3-6: define target file, source file and so on.
+- 3-6: Defines target file, source file and so on.
-- 1, 8: Load clean library.
-And define CLEAN file list.
+- 1, 8: Loads clean library.
+And defines CLEAN file list.
 The files included by CLEAN will be removed when `rake clean` is typed on the command line.
-- 10: default target depends on targetfile. default is the final goal of tasks.
+- 10: Default target depends on targetfile.
+Default is the final goal of tasks.
-- 12-14: targetfile depends on objfiles.
+- 12-14: Targetfile depends on objfiles.
 The variable `t` is a task object.
   - t.name is a target name
-  - t.prerequisites is an array of prerequisits.
+  - t.prerequisites is an array of prerequisites.
   - t.source is the first element of prerequisites.
 - sh is a method to give the following string to shell as an argument and execute the shell.
-- 16-21: Loop by each element of the array of objfiles.
+- 16-21: There's a loop by each element of the array of objfiles.
 Each object depends on corresponding source file.
-- 23-25: resouce file depends on xml file and ui file.
+- 23-25: Resource file depends on xml file and ui file.

 Rakefile might seem to be difficult for beginners.
 But, you can use any ruby syntax in Rakefile, so it is really flexible.